Massive Ancient Statue Discovered Submerged In Mud In Cairo

 "Dr. Ayman Ashmawy, the head of the Egyptian team, indicated that they are going now to complete the research and excavation work of the remaining sections of the statue to confirm the identity of its owner.
 On the discovered portions there is no inscription found that would make it possible to determine which king it is.
 But its discovery in front of the gate of the temple of Pharaoh Ramses II suggests that it is likely him."

-Ashmawy and Dietrich Raue, of the University of Leipzig, have been working in ancient Heliopolis for more than a decade, under trying conditions, as the American Research Center in Egypt explained in 2015:
+Ashmawy and Dietrich Raue, of the University of Leipzig, have been working in ancient Heliopolis for more than a decade under trying conditions, as the American Research Center in Egypt explained in 2015:

 "Heliopolis once stood at the centre of the ancient Egyptian sun-cult, a core element of ancient Egyptian religion for more than three millennia.
 Today the site is seriously threatened by new construction and a rapidly rising water table.
 Eight meters of domestic and industrial waste as well as building rubble have been dumped on the site in the past four years.
 Added to this bleak scenario is the fact that the level of the water table on the site has risen alarmingly, and continues to do so."

-As of 2015, ARCE explained, the archaeological items in Heliopolis were submerged in a foot and a half to three feet of water — a "most challenging environment" for archaeologists to work in, ARCE writes.
+As of 2015, ARCE explained, the archaeological items in Heliopolis were submerged in 1 1/2 to 3 feet of water — a "most challenging environment" for archaeologists to work in, ARCE writes.

 The discovery of a forgotten, submerged statue of Ramses II brings to mind one of the most famous poems in English literature — albeit substituting muck for desert sands.